without Internet Explorer,

 This is my favorite Saxon album of the early years.
 It's more commercial than the NWOBHM material and the in-between radio-friendly sound from the '80s / '90s, but that's the surface.
 For such a straightforward album, there's way more to enjoy than what's assumed.
 For what defines the 1980s, this is one of the albums that I think captures that resonance more than any other.
 Innocence... is (arena) rocking in formula and has a polished production job, but it's not without its heavy metal roots.

 What Saxon was getting killed on during this era was their inability to write memorable songs for an entire album (for many, going commercial was the bad move).
 They would always get a couple standouts, but then there's the rest of the album descending into mediocrity or below.
-It was a journey into glammy hard rock, and it didn't work... except here.
+It was a journey into glammy hard rock that didn't work... except here.
 The glossy production, with the guitars and their crystalline sustain, are better at capturing this sound than the clear-but-cutting distortion of the previous two albums.
 The bass' fat lines aren't any different, but the drums echo louder than ever.
 It's a vast sound that increases the scope and atmosphere, so nothing ever feels compacted.
 At the forefront, Byford's lines are not only more fine-tuned, but they're actually singing catchy choruses.
 Again, this points back to the problem of the immediate albums before and after - there wasn't any agreement nor commitment on writing anything catchy!

 From the cryptic opening of "Rockin' Again" to the cheerful "Back On The Streets" and to the spirited "Everybody Up," this is like listening to a re-invigorated band.
 To keep consistency, energy, and memorability throughout the entire thing was something sorely missing for a couple albums.
 It's no more heavier, but everything feels more correct.
 Granted, the enjoyment starts to burn out near the end, but that's unimportant in the overall package.